Takashiidobe/notes/src/books/game-programming-patterns/spatial-partition.md

 }
 ```

-Aside from having to traverse a linked list, we\'ve partitioned the
+Aside from having to traverse a linked list, we've partitioned the
 battlefield into little isolated skirmishes.

 ### Charging forward

 We have no code for moving a unit between cells.
-Let\'s fix that:
+Let's fix that:

-Let\'s define a method for that:
+Let's define a method for that:

 ```cpp
 void Unit::move(double x, double y) {